lucasalvaa/SkinDetector/README.md

 ![pipeline3](./.github/images/pipeline3.png)

-## Results
+## RESULTS

 The table shows the results of the experiments.
-The final model chosen is EfficientNetV2_S trained in pipeline 3.
+The final model chosen is EfficientNetV2_S trained in Pipeline 3.

 ![results](.github/images/results.png)